 Step 2: Receive Submissions

-Post a “Call for Submissions” request on your blog a couple of weeks before your carnival is due to be published, so your readers can submit entries directly to you.
+Post a “Call for Submissions” request on your blog a week or two before your carnival is due to be published, so your readers can submit entries directly to you.
 Meanwhile, Google Docs will be collecting all the posts submitted to the MTaP form.
 Sometime during the weekend before your carnival, I will copy that information and email it to you.

 Step 3: Sort Out the Spam